Vibinraj29/Signup2/README.md

-# Sign Up Page using php,mySql with Google Authentication
+# Sign Up Page using PHP,MySql with Google Authentication
+This project implements a Sign Up Page using PHP, MySQL, and Google Authentication.
+Users can sign up using their Google accounts, and their information will be stored in a MySQL database.